security-force-monitor/research-handbook/source/units_identity.rst

 Unit
 ####

-"Unit" is a claim type that contains information about the identity of the unit, such as its name, aliases, classification (or branch), the country in which is operates, and the duration of its existence.
+"Unit" is a claim type that contains information about the identity of the unit, such as its name, aliases, classification, the country in which is operates, and the duration of its existence.
 They are connected together with ``Relation`` claims, resulting in a hierarchy of units.

 Unit Identity: Summary of claim attributes
 ******************************************

-The table below summarises the following dimensions of Unit Identity claims:
+The table below summarizes the following dimensions of ``unit`` claims:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim